JoeGiwa/se489-mlops/PHASE1.md

 ### 2.2 Environment Setup

 - Python 3.11 with virtual environment
-- requirements.txt generated and tracked
+- Generated and tracked requirements.txt
 - Docker setup planned for training and inference environments
 - Colab used for GPU-based training/testing